 Sexism and the 2020 presidential election

-The unprecedented number of women presidential candidates in 2020 has led to an increase in public discourse and heightened awareness about how they are perceived, treated and scrutinized as viable candidates.
-This election provides an opportunity to explore and understand how sexism has manifested in presidential elections.
+The unprecedented number of women presidential candidates in 2020 opened up public discourse and heightened awareness about how women are perceived, treated and scrutinized as viable candidates.
+The election provides an opportunity to explore and understand how sexism has manifested in presidential elections.

 For example, in the short video, How sexism will influence the 2020 election, we see some common themes about how women running for president are treated and regarded in comparison to their male counterparts.
 These themes include: